jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 The colour of a fragment on the surface is calculated as a sum of these components, i.e.,

-$$ \textsf{fragment colour}  = \textsf{ambient} + \textsf{diffuse} + \textsf{specular}.$$
+$$ \texttt{fragment colour}  = \texttt{ambient} + \texttt{diffuse} + \texttt{specular}.$$

+All colours are defined as 3-element vectors containing the RGB colour values.

 ### Ambient reflection

 Ambient reflection is light that is scatters off of all surfaces in a scene.
-To model this we use a massive cheat, we assume that all surfaces of the object are lit equally with the same amount of intensity.
+To model this we use a massive cheat, we assume that all fragments of the object are lit equally with the same amount of intensity.
 The equation to do this is

-$$ \textsf{ambient} = k_a I_a I_o, $$
+$$ \texttt{ambient} = k_a * \texttt{light colour} * \texttt{object colour}$$

-where $k_a$ is the **ambient reflection constant** that determines the amount of ambient lighting used and $I_a$ and $I_o$ are the colours of the ambient light and object respectively.
+where $k_a$ is the **ambient reflection constant** that determines the amount of ambient lighting used, $\texttt{light colour}$ is the colour of the light source and $\texttt{object colour}$ is the colour of the fragment (usually determined by a texture map).
 Lets create a light source and calculate the ambient lighting.
 We need to create a vector for the light colour and send it to the shaders using a uniform.
 Add the following code to the `main.cpp` file just before the render loop.

 ```cpp
 // Define object properties